antellezr/source/antellezr/content/docs/profile/_index.md

 ### Media & Entertainment Industry

-I developed process-oriented documentation and operational guides to improve workflows across design, QA, and engineering teams.
+Developed process-oriented documentation and operational guides to improve workflows across design, QA, and engineering teams.

 - **Operational Runbooks**: Created process documentation, templates, and guides for various teams.
 - **Self-Guided Onboarding**: Designed an onboarding framework that reduced ramp-up time by 50%.